Skip to content

 American Indian College Fund

-Awards scholarships to American Indian and Alaska Native college students seeking undergraduate and graduate degrees at tribal colleges, nonprofit, and accredited schools.
+Awards scholarships to American Indian and Alaska Native college students pursuing graduate degrees at tribal colleges, nonprofit, and accredited schools.

 • Aid Amount: Varies